 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job vacancies for psychologists has recently increased after being fairly steady for several years.
-The number of ads was about 30% higher in April 2016 than in April 2008.
+The number of online job vacancies for psychologists has been fairly steady for several years.
+The number of ads was about 100% higher in June 2019 than in June 2013.

 Jobs advertised chart